Susan Seidelman: 2000–present

 Seidelman's short film "Cut in Half" (2017) focuses on two Muslim sisters who must come to terms with the eldest sister's leukemia diagnosis, her feelings about continuing chemotherapy, and the decision between life and death.
 It starred Déa Julien, and Ajna Jai.

 In 2023, Desperately Seeking Susan was added to the National Film Registry as part of a selection of films preserved by the Library of Congress for their historic, cultural or aesthetic contribution to American Cinema.
+In March 2024, La Cinemateque francaise in Paris held a retrospective of her films.
+That same year, Seidelman (along with Rosanna Arquette, received a Golden Thumb Award from Ebertfest.
+In 2025, Seidelman received the Indie Star Award from the American Film Festival (Wroclaw, Poland) for her significant contribution to Independent Cinema.

 Seidelman's memoir “Desperately Seeking Something” was released by St. Martin's Press in June, 2024 to generally positive reviews.
 The New York Times Book Review stated: “Her films defined a gritty, magical New York moment....Susan Seidelman's life is as full of twists, charm and happy endings as one of her iconic movies."
 The LA Times said, “Director Susan Seidelman takes stock of her groundbreaking career,” in an interview where she noted her "capacity for ... 'aesthetic playfulness,' of finding [her] way toward something great.
 Publishers Weekly called the memoir “an enthralling look at a trailblazing filmmaker's perseverance and vision.”